lheritage/Demo/README.md

 To verify connectivity we create a sample integration API called SmartyStreets_HelloWorldIntegaration_vs0.
 You will find it in the services folder.
 - This integration API uses the GET street-address of the SmartyStreets API to validate an address and then appends a success status to the result of the invocation of the SmartyStreets API.
+- When viewing the details page of the SmartyStreets_HelloWorldIntegration_vs0 you will notice in the PolicyAttachment we have two operational policies attached.
+    - The first one is for auditing.
+    - The second one is the configurations we are supplying to the integration for authenticating to the SmartyStreets API.
 - You can view the integration in PolicyManager by selecting the SmartyStreets_HelloWorldIntegration_vs0, selecting Operation from the menu bar, clicking on GET /validateStreet and select Process

 Try out the integration